These Celebrities Were Banned From Twitter & The Reasons Why May Shock You

 Some have complained that the site does not have a consistent policy when it comes to banning users.
 But that may soon change.
 This week Twitter announced it was going to start taking action against hate speech by allowing users to report tweets that violate the social media service's hateful conduct policy.

-Those who had the dishonour of making this list broke those guidelines.
+Those who had the dishonor of making this list broke those guidelines.
 While some of these celebrities are more famous than others, it's safe to say, they're all infamous on Twitter.

 While it's a short list of famous people who have been officially banned from the site, the list of those who have had their accounts suspended is a bit longer.